Hadith 27 & 28 — The Inner Compass and the Outer Path

 [Quran,75:14-15,"In fact, people will testify against their own souls, despite the excuses they come up with."]

-Allah tells us that on the Day of Judgment, a man's own soul will testify against him.
-Why?
+On the Day of Judgment, a man's own soul will testify against him.
 Because the soul already knew.
-The soul was trying to tell him the whole time, and he was drowning it out.
 That wavering in the chest was the testimony being written while the sin was still happening.

 Third: The heart of the sincere believer is a trustworthy instrument.

-This is the part that changes how we read the second narration from Wabisah.
-Consult your heart.
-Not any heart — the heart of a sincere believer who is trying to submit to Allah.
-That heart, the Prophet ﷺ says, is a functioning instrument.
-When it is peaceful about an action, that is a sign of righteousness.
-When it feels friction, that is a sign to stop.
+This changes how we read the Wabisah narration.
+Consult your heart — not any heart, but the heart of a sincere believer trying to submit to Allah.
+Peaceful about an action = sign of righteousness.
+Friction = sign to stop.

-But brothers, hear this carefully: this is not a free pass for every opinion in your head.
-There are hearts that have been so corrupted by sin that they feel peaceful about evil and uncomfortable with truth.
-Allah described such hearts in Surah al-Baqarah:
+But brothers, this is not a free pass for every opinion in your head.
+There are hearts so corrupted by sin that they feel peaceful about evil and uncomfortable with truth.
+Allah said in Surah al-Baqarah:

 [Quran,2:10,"There is sickness in their hearts, and Allah ˹only˺ lets their sickness increase."]